OlalekanAlagbe/cancerImageDetection/README.md

-🧠 Cancer Image Detection with PyTorch
+Cancer Image Detection with PyTorch
 A robust deep learning pipeline for binary classification of cancer-related medical images using PyTorch and transfer learning with ResNet34.This project features full automation of the workflow—from dataset download and augmentation to training, evaluation, and visualization—achieving high performance and strong generalization.

-## 🎯 Project Overview
+## Project Overview

-This project implements a robust medical image classification system that achieves **85.38% accuracy** on test data with an impressive **ROC AUC of 0.92**.
+This project implements a robust medical image classification system that achieves **85.38% accuracy** on test data with an impressive **AUC of 0.92**.
 The system uses transfer learning with a pre-trained ResNet34 backbone, fine-tuned specifically for medical image analysis.

 ### Key Achievements
 - **High Performance**: 85.38% test accuracy with 0.92 ROC AUC